 When to use a chisel

-Use a chisel to cut mortises, shave rough surfaces, chop out corners and scrap off the glue.
-That is done when you are starting your project since it also works on the coarsest work.
+Use a chisel to cut mortises, shave rough surfaces, chop corners, and scrap off the glue.
+That is done starting your project since it also works on the coarsest work.